 Skånska juldagarna, Bosjökloster

-The Christmas market at Bosjökloster monastery will as in previous years feature concerts in the church as well as locally produced gifts and food for perfect Christmas gifts.
-Visitors will also be able to eat a traditional Swedish julbord meal, meet Santa and ride in a horse-drawn carriage.
+This year, as in previous years, it featured concerts in the church as well as locally produced gifts and food for perfect Christmas gifts.
+There is also usually a traditional Swedish julbord meal, and a chance to meet Santa and ride in a horse-drawn carriage.

 Liseberg theme park, Gothenburg